The Art of Accessorizing Your Home

 Artists and photographers are all familiar with the golden section rule.

-They know that they should always avoid placing the subject of a picture in the middle of a frame.
+They know that they should avoid placing the subject of a picture in the middle of a frame.

 The golden section principle recognizes that the most pleasing arrangements require dividing the length of an area between 1/2 and 1/3.